ustunb/ctfdist/README.md

 ## Installation

-The minimum requirements are:
+Minimum requirements:

-- Python 3.5+
+- Python 3.6+
-- CPLEX 12.6+
+- CPLEX 12.6+,

-The code may still work with older versions of Python and CPLEX, but this will not be tested or supported.
+The code may work with older versions of Python and CPLEX, but this will not be tested or supported.

-#### CPLEX
+#### Getting CPLEX

 CPLEX is cross-platform commercial optimization tool with a Python API.
 It is freely available to students and faculty members at accredited institutions.
 To get CPLEX: